-Sometimes a single product is all it takes to succeed in business.
+Sometimes, a single product is all it takes to succeed in business.
 That was the case for Jamie Siminoff, the founder of Ring.
-Jamie created the Ring video doorbell and company, which he eventually sold to Amazon for more than a billion dollars.
+Jamie created the Ring video doorbell and company, which he sold to Amazon for over a billion dollars.
 Long before Ring offered an assortment of security products, there was only the video doorbell.
 In this post, let’s review the best single-product Shopify themes for sellers with one or a few products.